For much of the year 1912 newspaper readers around the country followed a human-interest story that had it all: romance, religion, two-by-fours.

 Then, as Tufts sat in his jail cell, unable to post his $20,000 bond, he suffered another plague of bad news: On April 10 several women who had been members of Tufts’s missionary band in India said they had lost “property, attire, money and jewels as a result of their trust in Tufts.”
 A grand jury was “investigating Tufts’ financial transactions in connection with his alleged missionary efforts.”

 That day in April Tufts shared the front page with another man of the cloth as the perjury trial of J. Frank Norris of First Baptist Church continued after the church building was destroyed by fire.

-April is the cruelest month, T. S. Eliot wrote, and April of 1912 had one more cruelty to deal to Gorham Tufts: Enter the other Mrs. Gorham Tufts.
+April is the cruelest month, T. S. Eliot wrote, and April of 1912 had one more cruelty to inflict upon Gorham Tufts: Enter the other Mrs. Gorham Tufts.

 Yes, there was a first Mrs. Tufts, and she was in town and hankerin’ to tag-team with the second Mrs. Tufts in a grudge match against the Love God.